Tamirucode/multiple-choice-quiz/README.md

 3. after that under the  pages you will see the live page is published just after a few seconds the page gives us a link.

-The live link can be found here
+![The live link can be found here] (https://tamirucode.github.io/multiple-choice-quiz/)

 **Technology used**